Zefram Cochrane: Fictional character biography

 Cochrane was born in 2030, according to Star Trek: First Contact (though the novelization of that film gives his year of birth as 2013).
 He constructed humanity's first warp-capable vessel, the Phoenix, in Bozeman, Montana, out of an old Titan II nuclear missile.
 He started the project for financial gain, and found the accounts of his future accolades as told by the crew of the Enterprise-E from the future disturbing and embarrassing.

-On April 5, 2063, Cochrane made Earth's first warp flight, playing Steppenwolf's "Magic Carpet Ride" during blast-off.
+On April 5, 2063, Cochrane made Earth's first warp flight.
 The Phoenix's warp flight was detected by a Vulcan survey ship, the T'Plana Hath, which then made peaceful first contact with humans, including Cochrane, at the Phoenix's launch site.

 The aphorism "Don't try to be a great man, just be a man.
 And let history make its own judgments," is attributed to Cochrane, who is said to have uttered it in 2073.
 In 2119, Cochrane was present at the dedication of Earth's first Warp 5 Complex, as seen in a video viewed by the characters in the 2001 pilot episode of Star Trek: Enterprise.
 On that occasion, Cochrane stated, "This engine will let us go boldly where no man has gone before", making him the earliest known person in the fictional timeline of Trek to say that phrase.

 The Phoenixs launch facility became a historical monument.
 A 20-meter marble statue was erected there, depicting Cochrane heroically reaching toward the future.
 Cochrane's name became revered among humans, with entire universities, cities and planets named after him.
 Enterprise-D and Enterprise-E Chief Engineer Geordi La Forge, for example, attended Zefram Cochrane High School.

 According to the original Star Trek episode "Metamorphosis", Cochrane was presumed dead after disappearing from Alpha Centauri in 2117 (though the Star Trek: Enterprise episode "Broken Bow" later retcons the year of Cochrane's disappearance to be 2119 or later).
 James T. Kirk, Spock and Leonard McCoy find Cochrane living on an asteroid with a being he calls the Companion, an ethereal presence of pure energy who rejuvenated the aged, dying Cochrane 150 years earlier, and has held him captive— and in a state of youth and vigor— ever since.
 Nancy Hedford, who was traveling with the three Starfleet officers, is an ill Federation commissioner.
 The Companion, who loves Cochrane, merges with the commissioner, ridding her of her illness and providing the Companion with a corporeal (but now mortal) form.
 The combined entity no longer has the power to force Cochrane to stay with her, but Cochrane chooses to stay out of love and gratitude.
 Before departing, Kirk, Spock, and McCoy promise not to reveal Cochrane's existence.